GitishSandhu0/Note_on_tips/README.md

 1. Build and run the application.
 2. The notes widget window will appear.
-3. To show or hide the notes window, press `Ctrl + I`.
+3. To show or hide the notes window, press `Ctrl + Q`.
 4. You can move the notes window by clicking and dragging its title bar.
 5. Resize the notes window by dragging its edges.